Chickasha Nursing Center: Nursing Home OverviewSkip to content

 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term stay patients that experienced functional improvements, such as with activities of daily living.
+Higher levels of performance with ADL's typically correlates with superior rehabilitation.

 Nearby Hospitals